U.S. flag

 • Mild hand involvement including shortening of the tubular bones and metaphyseal cupping of the metacarpals and proximal phalanges (~50%).
 Radiographic phalangeal and metacarpal findings may resolve with age.

-• Vertebral involvement including platyspondyly and end-plate irregularities (~10%)
+• Vertebral involvement including platyspondyly and end plate irregularities (~10%)

 Establishing the Diagnosis

-Molecular genetic testing approaches can include a combination of gene-targeted testing (single-gene testing, multigene panel) and comprehensive genomic testing (exome sequencing, genome sequencing) depending on the phenotype and consideration of alternate diagnoses.
+Molecular genetic testing approaches can include a combination of gene-targeted testing (single gene testing, multigene panel) and comprehensive genomic testing (exome sequencing, genome sequencing).
+Gene-targeted testing requires that the clinician determine which gene(s) are likely involved (see Option 1), whereas comprehensive genomic testing does not (see Option 2).

 Option 1